 I felt nervous but excited talking about it (the big move).
 Embracing a new adventure, a new chapter of our lives.
-Of course I’d lived in London all my life and the thought of moving to a whole new city was daunting but everything has a first time.
+Of course, I’d lived in London all my life.
+The thought of moving to a whole new city was daunting but there is a first time for everything.
 I guess…

-Not knowing what I will expect who will I meet and what will I do.
+Not knowing what to expect, who I would meet and what would do.
 Packing all my memories in one lorry.
 The day grew closer, my heart began beating faster.
-Finally the day came, my big move, it was a very long emotional journey and a new chapter of my life.
+Finally, the day came, my big move, it was a very long, emotional journey and a new chapter of my life.

 SAHELI gave me a new lifeline as I shifted from London to Birmingham.

 Ambreen joined Saheli Hub in November 2018